 Over the years there have been some fantastic racing films, featuring some of the best cars and motorbikes tearing up the track (or even street) seeking new fame and fortune.
 Today we have put together some of the best classic racing films for you to enjoy.

 This cross-country car race is an absolute gem and features all of the craziness and wild antics that you would expect of the ’80s.
 The film features an all-star cast including Burt Reynolds, Roger Moore, Jackie Chan and Dom Deluise.
 The concept of the film is simple; a number of race teams have assembled in Connecticut with the goal of reaching the finish line first.
 It sounds simple, but as the cars evade police, adopt superhero identities and get embroiled in kidnapping, it becomes a bit more complicated and a lot more fun.

 Road movies have long been a staple of cinematic history.
-The narrative of an individual setting out on a long journey and coming back a different person is something which fundamentally appeals to almost everyone, and is something that most drivers will appreciate.
-Vanishing point is a fantastic example of this.
+The narrative of an individual setting out on a long journey and coming back a different person is something that fundamentally appeals to almost everyone, and is something that most drivers will appreciate.
+The Vanishing point is a fantastic example of this.

 A car delivery driver named Kowalski, played by Barry Newman, accepts a bet to drive 1,200 miles from Colorado to San Francisco in just under 24 hours.
 Unlike ‘Cannonball Run’ the ensuing road race between Kowalski and the pursuing police, as he speeds through towns in his 1970 Dodge Challenger R/T 440 Magnum, is both enthralling and thought-provoking.
 The film is touted as being representative of a post-Woodstock mood in the US, but the antidisestablishment themes and feeling of disempowerment is something which many will relate to in some way.